Got Your 6: History

 Originally founded in 2012 by US Army veteran, Chris Marvin, Got Your 6 was a nonprofit organization working to ensure veterans were portrayed more accurately in film and television.
-In May 2012, it was announced that a collection of entertainment industry and media companies were joining together with twenty-four nonprofit organizations for a campaign to create awareness of veterans' issues such as employment, health, housing, and education.
+In May 2012, it was announced that a collection of entertainment industry and media companies were joining with twenty-four nonprofit organizations for a campaign to create awareness of veterans' issues such as employment, health, housing, and education.
 Some of these issues also formed the six "pillars" of the organization which included jobs, education, housing, health, family, and leadership.
 Focusing on each of these "pillars", the organization set out various goals and targets related to them such as 500,000 jobs for veterans, housing 10,000 chronically homeless veterans, and the completion of 1.5 million volunteer service hours by veterans.
 All of the commitments were expected to be formalized by Clinton Global Initiative.
 Participating entertainment companies consisted of A+E Networks, American Broadcasting Company, Bad Robot Productions, Creative Artists Agency, CBS Corporation, Directors Guild of America, Entertainment Industries Council, Entertainment Industry Foundation, Fox Audience Strategy, foursquare, Funny or Die, HBO, International Creative Management, NBCUniversal, Paramount Pictures, Producers Guild of America, SAG-AFTRA, Shine America, Showtime Networks, Sony Pictures Entertainment, United Talent Agency, Viacom Media Networks, Warner Bros., William Morris Endeavor, and Writers Guild of America, West.
 The organization was expected to use their partner organizations' resources such as ilm, television, gaming, print, radio, outdoor media and social media platforms to further their message.
 A public service announcement publicizing the organization was released alongside the announcement which included appearances from Alec Baldwin, Michael Douglas, Tom Hanks, Milla Jovovich, Bradley Cooper, Sarah Jessica Parker, Tracy Morgan, Brian Williams, Pharrell Williams, and Wendy Williams.

 A year later, the organization partnered with Macy's for a new "American Icons" campaign where the retailer offered a "Got Your 6" logo pin and a special savings pass for $6 at their stores nationwide.
 Additionally, the also released a new PSA featuring singer Gavin DeGraw.
-By 2017, Macy's reported that they had raised more than $8.3 million dollars for the organization.
+By 2017, Macy's reported that they had raised more than $8.3 million for the organization.
 That Veterans Day, the organization recruited country music singers who attended that year's Country Music Association Awards to take part in another PSA for the non-profit.
 Artists included Taylor Swift, Florida Georgia Line, Kenny Rogers, and Cassadee Pope.